Home · Property Management · Renting Out a New Build

 Why it works

-In our experience, builders tend to complete to a higher standard when an independent inspector is reviewing each stage.
-It is not about catching builders out.
-It is about creating accountability that quality builders generally welcome.
+Builders tend to finish to a higher standard when an independent inspector's checking each stage.
+It's not about catching them out.
+It's about creating accountability, and good builders tend to welcome it.

-Most people guess this costs tens of thousands.
-The reality is a tiny fraction of your build budget, and far cheaper than rectifying a structural defect six months after handover.
+Most people assume this costs tens of thousands.
+It doesn't.
+It's a tiny fraction of your build budget, and a lot cheaper than fixing a structural defect six months after handover.

-A home inspected at every stage holds up better long term.
-Fewer defects at month four, fewer maintenance call-outs in year two, fewer disputes when you sell.
-For a rental property that is real money saved.
+A home checked at every stage holds up better.
+Fewer defects at month four.
+Fewer maintenance call-outs in year two.
+Fewer disputes when you sell.
+For a rental, that's real money.

-Property managers cannot do this.
-Building inspections require a registered building inspector.
-They are a separate, qualified professional service.
+Property managers can't do this.
+Building inspections need a registered building inspector.
+Different qualification, different professional service.

 We can introduce you